 – Collateral.
 Is the property structurally sound or a sagging shack that’ll undermine your ability to repay the mortgage?
 A licensed appraiser helps make this determination.

-However, we at Altanaunderstand there’s more that can affect credit scores than meets the eye.
+However, we at Altana understand there’s more that can affect credit scores than meets the eye.
 That’s why we sometimes consider other factors in the case of low-scoring applications.
 We also may find situations that override a less-than-ideal score to find the loan that’s right for you.